Watermelon nutrition: glycemic index, calories, net carbs, diets

 According to Harvard Health Publishing, a raw watermelon has a GI of 76±4 (8).

-Other researches have shown that watermelon from the Philippines has a GI of 48±4 and Malaysian watermelon has a GI of 55±3 (10, 11).
+Other research has shown that watermelon from the Philippines has a GI of 48±4 and Malaysian watermelon has a GI of 55±3 (10, 11).

 A watermelon’s glycemic index can be high or low, depending on the maturity stage, fiber and fat content, processing and treatment of the sample, and other factors.

-Despite all these positive effects, people with diabetes are advised to moderate watermelon intake and combine high sugar fruits with healthy fats, fiber, and proteins to slow the absorption of glucose into the bloodstream.
+Despite all these positive effects, people with diabetes are advised to moderate watermelon intake and combine high-sugar fruits with healthy fats, fiber, and proteins to slow glucose absorption into the bloodstream.

 Health Impact